Children & Adolescents

 Another adult to support you and your child and to sit with your child while you speak with the treatment team at The Cottage, if at all possible.

 The child/adolescent's insurance card(s) if he/she is covered under a health insurance plan and the appointment is not for an initial sexual abuse evaluation (ie: physical abuse or neglect or any type of follow-up visit).

-The Cottage does not allow suspected or alleged perpetrators or non-supportive caregivers anywhere on the premises during the appointment.
+Suspected or alleged perpetrators and non-supportive caregivers are not permitted anywhere on the premises during the appointment.

 Families seen at The Cottage usually have no wait time, as we provide individualized, patient-centered care, and because of that, expect the entire visit to our clinic to be as long as 1-2 hours.
 If you pre-register through the online patient portal, however, the length of your appointment will likely be greatly reduced.
 Upon arrival, the medical-forensic provider will spend some time with you collecting your child or adolescent’s medical history.
 If you provided this information through the online patient portal prior to your visit, we will only need to briefly review this information to ensure it is complete and accurate.
 We will also explain the examination process to you, answer any questions you may have for us, and ask you to sign the consent forms to perform the examination.

 Our provider will also make sure your child or adolescent understands that he/she will have a physical examination, what that process will entail, attempt to alleviate any fears or anxiety related to it, and address any questions or concerns he/she may have.
 Depending on the age and developmental level of the patient, the provider may ask to speak briefly with him/her alone.